 Introduction to Spiritual Psychosis

-Today, there’s a growing interest in spirituality and mental health.
-People increasingly use both as tools for growth and coping.
-This shift reflects a broader recognition of how mental health and spiritual beliefs are deeply connected.
+Spirituality and mental health are becoming more and more of interest today.
+Both are used more and more frequently by people as a means of development and coping.
+This transformation is an effort to acknowledge a wider understanding between mental health and spiritual beliefs.
 As a result, spiritual psychosis is now a critical topic, especially in communities that engage in spiritual practices.

 Understanding Spiritual Psychosis